🏠 What a Professional Drywall Finish Should Look Like

 🎨 Why Texture Matching Is Critical

 Even if the surface is smooth, the texture must match the rest of the wall.
+Common textures include:

-• Orange peel
+Orange peel

-• Knockdown
+Knockdown

-• Smooth finish
+Smooth finish

-👉 This is why texture matching is one of the most important parts of drywall repair.
+If the pattern or thickness is different, the repair will still be noticeable.
+This is why texture matching is one of the most important parts of drywall repair.
+It ensures that the repair blends seamlessly with the existing wall.

 Homes in Simi Valley and nearby areas like Thousand Oaks and Westlake Village often have a mix of textures, especially in remodeled or updated spaces.
+Matching those finishes correctly is what makes a repair look consistent with the rest of the home.

 🔗 Learn More About Texture Matching